iamvk2002/CodeClauuse-Image-background-Remover/README.md

 Welcome to the Image Background Remover repository!

-This web-based application allows users to easily remove the background from images using CSS, HTML, JavaScript, and the remove.bg API.
+This web-based application allows users to easily remove the background from images using CSS, HTML, JavaScript, Bootstrap, and the remove.bg API.
 Whether you're a graphic designer, an e-commerce platform, or someone looking to enhance images for social media, this project provides a simple and efficient solution for removing unwanted backgrounds.

 ### Features